liatrio-labs/safe-mcp-auditor/docs/prd-safe-mcp-auditor.md

 - The Markdown report includes evidence pointers and excerpts.
 - Unknowns cause non-passing status and non-zero exit.
 - Findings include SAFE technique mappings and recommended SAFE mitigations.
+- The project uses `uv` for dependency management and includes a committed `uv.lock`.
+- The CLI is implemented with Typer and provides `--help` for all commands.

 ## Future enhancements